 Compatibility with the current regulatory framework,

-The deployment of an SDL at 1.4 GHz for enhanced mobile multimedia and broadband services is compatible with Maastricht Agreement.
-But it will require work by CEPT to develop the least restrictive technical conditions for the band, in line with the EU regulatory approach to technology neutrality.
-These conditions are required by 3GPP as an input to its standardisation work to support a supplemental downlink at 1.4 GHz.
-It is also important for the success of an SDL at 1.4 GHz that these technical conditions are harmonised and potentially applicable to a large geographic area/population in Europe so that economies of scale in consumer devices and infrastructure equipment production can be realised.
-This approach is compatible with the deployment of terrestrial DAB should there be national demand for such a service.
-[FM50(11)019 p10, see also p15]
+[the text highlighted in yellow is from FM50(11)52]

+[the text inserted “221a” is from contribution FM50(11)76]

 A mobile multimedia downlink (MMDL) is an application implemented through a network of base station transmitters delivering comprehensive text, voice, images, sound and video content in unicasting, multicasting and/or broadcasting mode to associated mobile station receivers through a supplemental downlink system.

+As MMD requires 5 MHz bandwidth minimum (see section 3.3), but the provided channel raster/bandplan under the MA02revCO07 currently valid for the band 1452-1479.5 MHz is 1.7 MHz , the deployment of an MMD at 1.4 GHz for enhanced mobile multimedia and broadband services is merelycompatible with the MA02revCO07 in such a degree as it gives the possibility to aggregate T-DAB blocks.
+ECC DEC(03)02 designates the frequency band 1479.5 - 1492 MHz for use by satellite digital audio broadcasting systems.
+Thus MMD is not compatible with ECC DEC(03)02.

+[proposal for new text from FM50(11)52:]

 Supplemental Downlink is enabled on HSPA+ and LTE standards.
 As a mobile system, MMDL will operate under the Mobile Service allocation and is therefore compatible with Article 5 of Radio Regulations for Region 1, 2 and 3 where the band 1452-1492 MHz is allocated to the Mobile Service on a co-primary basis.

 Moreover taking into account the downlink nature (base station towards mobile) of MMDL, this application is also compatible with the regulatory framework of the Maastricht Special Arrangement as Revised in Constanta in 2007 MA02CO07, as determined by FM PT45 and reported to WG FM ( FM(11)062 Annex 18).
 However, The development and deployment of MMDL in the 1452-1492 MHz band would require CEPT to develop a harmonised channelling arrangement with associated least restrictive technical conditions for regulatory purposes based on blocks of 5 MHz (i.e. 8 blocks of 5 MHz) for downlink use i.e. base station transmission towards mobile and in line with the European Union regulatory approach to technology neutrality that encompasses the IMT family.
 This CEPT band plan would be required by 3GPP as an input to its specification work to support future development of supplemental downlink application in the 1452-1492 MHz.
 The harmonisation of the channelling arrangement across the whole 40 MHz is key in order to ensure economies of scale and enable a multi-operator environment, which are the basis for a successful development of the application.

+MMD does not fit within the Plan, (not compatible with annex 1 of MA02revCO07)

+MMD does not fit within the channelling arrangement of Annex II.

+MA02revCO07 would not need to be abrogated.
+MA02revCO07 would remain as a tool for cross-border coordination.

+[Editors note: sentence may belong to another section: There would be a complementary CEPT deliverable with new channelling arrangements and LRTC.]

 Possibility to combine/share with other applications/uses,

-This approach is compatible with the deployment of terrestrial DAB should there be national demand for such a service.
-[FM50(11)019 p15]
+]

+The requirements of MMD cannot be fulfilled with only a subband of 1452-1492 MHz and due to this fact, it also cannot be combined with other applications using a different subband.
+Therefore MMD cannot share the band with another application.

 Due to the very efficient use of spectrum of the MMDL application with a frequency reuse of 1 (i.e. the same frequency is used nationwide), and the required economies of scale sharing with the other primary candidate applications (satellite, terrestrial broadcasting, PPDR, DA2GC) and secondary candidate applications (PMSEs) on co-geographical/co-frequency basis is not possible.